envytools/envytools/docs/hw/bus/pbus.rst

 G80+ PBUS has one [G80:GF100] or two [GF100-] user-triggerable interupts.
 These interrupts are triggered by writing any value to a trigger register:

-.. reg:: 32 intr-user-trigger user interrupt generation
+.. reg:: 32 pbus-intr-user-trigger user interrupt generation

    Writing any value triggers the USERx interrupt.
 This register is write-only.

 There are also 4 scratch registers per interrupt provided for software use.
 The hardware doesn't use their contents for anything:

-.. reg:: 32 intr-user-scratch user interrupt scratch register
+.. reg:: 32 pbus-intr-user-scratch user interrupt scratch register

    32-bit scratch registers for USERx interrupt.